-Mr. Paul Peri has spent the past twenty two years with the Franklin Public Schools.
-He just finished his fifth year as principal of Franklin High School.
+Mr. Paul Peri has spent the past 22 years with the Franklin Public Schools.
+He recently finished his fifth year as principal of Franklin High School.
 Mr. Peri began his career at Remington Middle School where he was a classroom teacher, the Assistant Principal, and then Principal.
 In 2015, Mr. Peri also began working for Teachers 21 where he has taught “The DNA of Leadership” and “Family and Community Engagement” to aspiring administrators.
 Additionally, he has taught graduate courses in Teaching and Learning and Emotional Intelligence.
 Mr. Peri holds a Bachelor of Arts from Muhlenberg College in Psychology and Elementary Education and a Masters in Education from Endicott College.

 Welcome to Weston High School.
 I hope that you will find the information here helpful and gain some insight into who we are as a learning community.
 You will find that we are a small, but dynamic school with a tradition of moral, academic, and athletic excellence.